 In October 2018, TDWI and Talend asked over 200 architects, IT and Analytics managers, directors and VPs, and a mix of data professionals about their cloud data warehouse strategy in a survey conducted in October 2018.
-We wanted to get real answers about how companies are moving to the cloud, especially with the recent rise of Cloud Data Warehouse technologies.
-For instance, we wanted to know if a cloud data warehouse (CDW) is seen as a key driver of digital transformation.
+We wanted to get real answers about how companies are moving to the cloud, especially with the recent rise of cloud data warehouse technologies.
+For instance, we wanted to know if a move to cloud data warehouse (CDW) is seen as a key driver of digital transformation.
 Which use cases are driving CDW adoption?
 Does a cloud data warehouse help companies become more data-driven?

 We heard the feedback and divided the results in our latest report with TDWI in three key areas including progress, challenges, and what’s next.

 Survey respondents noted that their cloud data warehouses need to do complicated work.
 They have to cross hybrid environments as well as accommodate a larger organizational shift to the cloud.
 In addition to all that, respondents wanted their cloud data warehouse to work for functions throughout the company, not just a select few technical teams.

 The cloud data warehouse environment is getting more complex.
 The majority (36%) of the respondents indicated that they would be deploying their CDW in a hybrid environment.

 CDW business use cases are spread throughout the organization.
 Interestingly, 62% of respondents in the process of implementing CDWs want them to complement a data lake for analytics.

 Challenges for Successful Data Warehousing in the Cloud